eecs280staff/tutorials/docs/setup_xcode.md

 </div>

 ## Prerequisites
-There are no prerequisites for Xcode.
+Xcode runs on macOS only.
+There are no other prerequisites for Xcode.

 This tutorial uses command line tools.
 If you haven't installed CLI tools on your machine yet, follow one of these tutorials first.